bconstanzo/phantom/README.md

    __We don't recommend this, and will eventually drop support for older versions of dlib__.

-Linux and macOS should be easier.
-If you have problems, point us at it so that we can work out detailed instructions.
+Linux and macOS are simpler:

-Open a console and go to the directory where you've cloned phantom.
-Run `python setup.py install`.
+1. Open a console and go to the directory where you've cloned phantom.
+2. Run `pip install -r requirements.txt`.
+3. Run `python setup.py install`.

+You'll need (and most probably already have installed) the platform compiler and it will build a the dependencies as it installs them.
+This method also works on Windows, but it's less probable that you'll have a proper build environment already set up, and you'll end up with a lower performance installation.

 ## Notes
 * When usign our compiled dlib wheel, you may get a puzzling ImportError when